 Through the partnership, FOX Bet Sportsbook, PokerStars poker app, and Stars Casino all launched in Michigan on the same day.
 Members can enjoy it all under one account and bankroll.

-The Stars Casino signup bonus is bet $1, get a $50 instant casino bonus.
+The Stars Casino signup bonus is bet $1, get a $50 free casino bonus, plus a 200% deposit match up to $500 on first deposit.

 Rush Street Interactive, which owns BetRivers, partnered with Little River Casino in Manistee to launch BetRivers Michigan on January 22, 2021.
 On top of a wide range of casino games, bettors can also enjoy an impressive sports betting market using the same BetRivers Michigan account.